SillyTavern/SillyTavern-Docs/Extras/extensions/WebSearch.md

 1. Make sure you use the latest version of SillyTavern.
 2. Install the extension via the "Download Extensions & Assets" menu in SillyTavern.
-3. Open the "Web Search" extension settings, set your API key, and enable the extension.
+3. Open the "Web Search" extension settings, set your API key or connect to Extras, and enable the extension.
 4. The web search results will be added to the prompt organically as you chat. **Only user messages trigger the search.**
 5. Optionally, configure the settings to your liking.